sh-cho/xml-doclet/README.md

 A doclet to output javadoc as XML
 =================================

-This library provides a doclet to output the javadoc comments from Java source code to a XML, Restructured Text (*.rst) document.
+This library provides a doclet to output the javadoc comments from Java source code to a XML or a Restructured Text (*.rst) document.

 All modern JDKs 11, 17 and 21 are supported (via `languageVersion.set(JavaLanguageVersion.of(11)` enforcing JavaDoc 11).

 Planned support for Markdown (*.md), Docbook XML and ASCII Doctor (*.adoc).
 Sponsors or Contributors are most welcome.